-CHALLENGE D. I deep sea resour nnovative blue growth trajectories: biotechnologies, food, and the GOAL ACTION D1.
-Exploring the potential of blue-biotech D1.1 Infer and analyse metabolic pathways of marine organisms with biotech and bioremediation potential D1.2 Explore the potential of genetically modified organisms, within the constraints imposed by precautionary principles, to produce metabolites useful for nutraceuticals, biofuel and pharmacology as well as bioremediation D1.3 Develop individual base, mechanistic models of simulating the biology of model species; carry on -omics and -metaomics analyses with a bioprospecting purpose D1.4 Analyse and enhance defence strategies against pathogens and parasites of organisms in coastal-transitional waters and marine environments D1.5 Find solutions for culturing marine extremophiles with biotech potential D1.6 Develop tools for characterization of unknown genes of marine organisms D1.7 Characterize signalling and interactions among marine organisms to consider in the set-up of artificial systems D1.8 Exploring the potential of blue-biotech for paints and antifouling products.
+CHALLENGE D. Innovative blue growth trajectories: biotechnologies, food, and the deep sea resources GOAL ACTION D1.
+Exploring the D1.1 Infer and analyse metabolic pathways of marine organisms with biotech and bioremediation potential potential of blue- biotech D1.2 Explore the potential of genetically modified organisms, within constraints imposed by precautionary principles, to produce metabolites useful for nutraceuticals, biofuel and pharmacology as well as bioremediation D1.3 Develop individual base, mechanistic models of simulating the biology of model species; carry on -omics and -metaomics analyses with a bioprospecting purpose D1.4 Analyse and enhance defence strategies against pathogens and parasites of organisms in coastal-transitional waters and marine environments D1.5 Find solutions for culturing marine extremophiles with biotech potential D1.6 Develop tools for characterization of unknown genes of marine organisms D1.7 Characterize signalling and interactions among marine organisms to be considered in the set-up of artificial systems D1.8 Exploring the potential of blue-biotech for paints and antifouling products.
 D2.
-Support solutions for sustainable food production D2.1 Identify marine biota as a new source of protein for human consumption D2.2 Characterize ecological niches of target species to improve their preservation and reduce the number of extinctions D2.3 Increase knowledge on biological and ecological aspects of habitat- forming species.
+Support D2.1 Identify marine biota as a new source of protein for human consumption solutions for sustainable food production D2.2 Characterize ecological niches of target species to improve their preservation and to reduce the frequency of extinctions D2.3 Increase knowledge on biological and ecological aspects of habitat-forming species.
 D2.4 Develop Mediterranean aquaculture: new management tools, ecosystem-based approach, tackling pathogens; develop conceptual models for Integrated Multi Trophic aquaculture (IMTA) D3.
 Exploiting the Deep Sea D3.1 Improve knowledge base (including technology development) for sustainable exploitation of shelf to deep-sea biotic and abiotic resources, including sand borrowing sites, mining for minerals and ore deposits and identifying molecules of potential industrial interest